ricketytoc/tp/docs/UserGuide.md

 ### Listing a list of employees : `list`

-* Shows a list of all persons in the address book.
+* Shows a list of all persons in EmployeeManager.
 * Command Format: `list`
 * Examples:`list`
 * Expected outputs when the command succeeds: